-Budgeted cost: £ £3500
+Budgeted cost: £2000

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of phonics resources Purchase of Phonics books to accompany new phonics scheme pupils who learn to read well early tend to 1, 3 and 4 1, 3 and 4 Release of subject leaders to enhance provision of their subject across the school.
-Sutton Trust found that, 'The effects of high-quality teaching are especially significant for pupils from disadvantaged backgrounds: over a school year, these pupils gain 1.5 years' worth of learning with very effective teaching 4 and 5
+Activity Evidence that supports this approach Challenge number(s) addressed Continue monitoring of the Little Wandle Phonics Programme - being planned and delivered as intended.
+Training staff Continued monitoring of the catchup programme for children in KS2 who are still not reading fluently.
+Continued training of staff Psychologist Keith Stanovich found that pupils who learn to read well early tend to do better as they move through school.
+This is because pupils who read well read more and vice versa.
+The gap between those that read well (and those that read less) grows exponentially as children get older, creating problems not just in reading but in accessing and engaging with the curriculum.
+Research shows a big difference in language development of disadvantaged pupils in relation to non-disadvantaged pupils.
+1, 3 and 4 Release of subject leaders to enhance provision of their subject across the school.
+Sutton Trust found that, 'The effects of high-quality teaching are especially significant for pupils from disadvantaged backgrounds: over a school year, these pupils gain 1.5 years' worth of learning with very effective teaching.
+4 and 5